xxsds/DYNAMIC/README.md

 - An algorithm to build the BWT in run-compressed space
 - An algorithm to build LZ77 in nH0(2+o(1)) space and n * log n * H0 time.
 From the paper "Fast Online Lempel-Ziv Factorization in Compressed Space", Alberto Policriti and Nicola Prezza, SPIRE2015
 - An algorithm to build the BWT in high-order compressed space.
 The algorithm runs in O(n * H_k * log log n) average-case time (e.g. good for DNA) and O(n * H_k * log n) worst-case time.
 From the paper "Average linear time and compressed space construction of the Burrows-Wheeler transform"
-Policriti A., Gigante N. and Prezza N., LATA 2015
+Policriti A., Gigante N. and Prezza N., LATA 2015 (the paper discusses a theoretically faster variant)

 The SPSI structure is the building block on which all other structures are based.
 This structure is implemented with cache-efficient B-trees.